 There are many quality verifications to ensure high-quality designs are suitable for production at scale.
 Thus, Integra Sources’ designers first emphasize printed circuit board assemblies (PCBA’s) testing.
 Only then can they install PCBAs in a system and make a system-level test.

 During manufacture and assembly, specialists conduct a series of printed circuit board tests.
-PCB board testing aims to rate its yield and quality, and make sure the design was not damaged during assembly.
+The purpose of PCB board testing is to rate a board’s yield and quality, and make sure the design was not damaged during assembly.
 These PCB checks are usually run on prototypes or small batches.
 They examine boards for probable electrical short circuits, imperfect solder joints, and test their functionality.

 9 ways to check a circuit board

 Various PCB analysis methods can be used for testing bare boards and assembled ones.
 Here are the foremost used approaches.
-They aim to check the manufacturing process of a PCB and the quality of a PCBa.
+They aim at checking the manufacturing process of a PCB and the quality of a PCBa.

 Automated Optical Inspection (AOI) is the next level of MVI and a manufacturing test for large scale production.